Frequently asked questions about sovereign AI, the 101 patents, the brains, and Mickai itself.

 A privacy-preserving routing layer that mediates every inbound request to a sovereign intelligence stack.
 It classifies data by sensitivity tier, enforces per-tenant egress firewalls, and writes every routing decision to a tamper-evident, post-quantum signed ledger.
 Foundational primitive: nothing reaches a brain without first being inspected, classified, and signed.

-An architecture for orchestrating 25 specialist domain brains under a deterministic arbiter.
+An architecture for orchestrating 50 brains, 25 domain and 25 operational, under a deterministic arbiter.
 Brains exchange typed message envelopes over a signed internal bus.
 High-stakes actions require a voice-biometric quorum across multiple brains.
 Replaces single monolithic models with a cooperative substrate where each brain can be audited, retrained, and revoked independently.

 A defence-in-depth shell around the brain layer.
 Egress firewall prevents data exfiltration to untrusted domains.
 Prompt-injection detection inspects retrieved context before it reaches a brain.
 Per-tool rate limits cap the blast radius of any compromised credential.
 Designed to make the most pessimistic security audit pass with no findings.